-Nutrients in Plants:
+Mode Nutrients in Plants

-Plants obtain their nutrition by various modes.
+Plants obtain their nutrition through various modes.
 The mode of nutrition can be divided into four distinct types.
 Broadly speaking, plants can be divided into autotrophs and heterotrophs.
 Heterotrophic plants can be further divided into parasites, saprophytes and symbiotic plants.

 In plants, the green pigments called chlorophyll collect simple substances like water and salts from the soil and CO2 from the air, and using sunlight as a source of energy, convert the simple substances into complex food for the plant.
-This process is called photosynthesis.Fig.
-Nutrients in plants
+This process is called photosynthesis.Nutrients in Plants

 Leaves are the food factories of a plant.
 However, other parts of the plant play important roles, too.
 The roots absorb water and minerals from the soil.

 - This is then converted into complex compounds called carbohydrates, like starch and cellulose.
 Plants also prepare proteins with the help of nitrogen, which is obtained from the soil.
 Thus, the minerals dissolved in water are used to convert sugar into carbohydrates, proteins and fats.
 These food components form the source of energy for other heterotrophic plants and animals.

-- The insectivorous mode of nutrition is observed in plants such as the pitcher plant and the Venus fly trap.
+- The insectivorous mode of nutrition is observed in plants such as the pitcher plant and the Venus flytrap.

 Heterotrophic plants don't have chlorophyll, and are, therefore, unable to produce food using the process of photosynthesis.